Henry Duncan Grants

 You don’t need to come to an advice session – it’s not something we take into account when we assess your application – but generally people who have been to an advice session complete better applications and so are more likely to receive an award.

-Please take a look at the full list of funding advice sessions taking place this year:
+Please take a look at the upcoming advice sessions taking place this year:

 Wednesday 11 – Skype/call